sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 intervention.

-Building Sage from the source code has the major advantage that your install will be optimised for your particular computer and should therefore offer better performance and compatibility than a binary install.
+Building Sage from the source code has the major advantage that your install will be optimized for your particular computer and should therefore offer better performance and compatibility than a binary install.
 Moreover, it offers you full development capabilities: you can change absolutely any part of Sage or the programs on which it depends,